-We’re here today to help with all of that!
+Lucky for you, we're here today to help with all of that!
 With the holidays here, while most of us are thinking about year-end plans, beginning to finalize our plans for 2018, and planning to take some much-needed rest away, there is also something just around the corner for those in the wedding business.
 The season of Bridal Expos will be upon us before we know it, and it normally tends to .
 This post today was written specifically for Wedding Stationers, but it can be applied to a variety of different businesses as well.

 We didn't want to wait until January to write this post because if you are planning for a Bridal Expo that is the first weekend in January, sometimes due to holiday shipping schedules, you may need to give some things a bit more time to arrive beforehand.
 And, in the spirit of not making last minute decisions, we thought this may be the perfect time of year to share this today.

 This post is packed with information to think about.
 We thought about breaking it into multiple ones, but also felt that it was more beneficial to have everything included for you to come back to all in one place.
 So, pin the image below so that you can always come back and refer to this post.

 Let's get started, shall we?
 We've broken it down into sections to help you with a general beginning to end, along with a few additional items we thought might be helpful to have on the day-of.
 We hope this post will be helpful to you, in planning your next Bridal Expo well!
 We do want to say also - some of the links included are affiliate links.
 However, each and every item that we have linked to are ones we have personally used, purchased, and recommend.